18 Top-Rated Day Trips from Seattle, WA

-10. Blake Island Marine State Park
+12. Blake Island Marine State Park

 A fun and convenient way to explore the island from Seattle is the Tillicum Village Cultural Experience tour.
 On this half-day excursion, you can hop aboard a 45-minute narrated cruise to the island, tour the village, and learn all about Native American culture.
-The tour also includes round-trip boat transportation, a salmon feast, and traditional storytelling and dance performances.
+The tour includes round-trip boat transportation, a salmon feast, and traditional storytelling and dance performances.

-11. Bainbridge Island
+13. Bainbridge Island

 A short distance from where the ferry docks, the Bainbridge Island Historical Museum is housed in a 1908 schoolhouse.
 The museum contains artifacts, photographs, and information on local history.
-Other island attractions highlight nature, such as the lovely grounds of Bloedel Reserve and the shoreline of Fort Ward Park.
+This part of town is also the most developed, with local restaurants, charming storefronts, and places to sit and soak in the island life.

-Fort Ward State Park is one of Washington's best beaches, and for good reason.
-This retired military installation is now well equipped for day-use visitors.
-At the park, alongside a long rocky shoreline with a boat ramp overlooking Puget Sound, visitors enjoy various forested inland hiking trails.
+Other island attractions highlight nature, such as the lovely grounds of Bloedel Reserve and the shoreline of Fort Ward Park - one of Washington's best beaches.
+This retired military installation is now well-equipped for day-use visitors.
+Visitors enjoy various forested inland hiking trails at the park alongside a long rocky shoreline with a boat ramp overlooking Puget Sound.

-12. Gig Harbor
+14. Gig Harbor

 Accommodation: Where to Stay in Gig Harbor

-13. Future of Flight - Aviation Center & Boeing Tour
+15. Future of Flight - Aviation Center & Boeing Tour

-Visitors also enjoy interactive exhibits in the Aviation Center Gallery, including a flight simulator.
+Visitors enjoy interactive exhibits in the Aviation Center Gallery, including a flight simulator.
 A convenient way to visit the center from Seattle is on the 4.5-hour Boeing Tour, including hotel pickup and drop-off and an experienced guide.